Kevin Magnussen claims shock pole position in Brazil

 Russell lines up in third ahead of McLaren’s Lando Norris, with Lewis Hamilton only eighth.

-As Russell’s stricken Mercedes was towed away from danger and the rain began to fall, Magnussen could not believe his luck.
+As Russell’s stricken Mercedes was towed away from danger at Turn 4 and the rain began to fall, Magnussen could not believe his luck.

 But as the clock ticked down and the rain continued to fall, the session fizzled out with Magnussen and his Haas mechanics allowed to go wild as the Dane’s surprise pole was confirmed.